DannyArends/CalderaD/README.md

 ### Build APK, and run on Android

-Open up the VulcanoD project in Android Studio, and build the APK and install onto your Android mobile.
+Open up the VulcanoD project in Android Studio, and build the APK.
+Inspect the APK, to see if libmain.so and several SDL .so files are included into the APK.
+If so, install the APK onto your Android device.